josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 </code-example>

 The `id` value appears in the URL as \(`;id=15;foo=foo`\), not in the URL path.
-The path for the "Heroes" route doesn't have an `:id` token.
+The path for the "Heroes" route does not have an `:id` token.

 The optional route parameters are not separated by "?" and "&" as they would be in the URL query string.
 They are separated by semicolons ";".